 grants: consolidate several categorical grants into a single "block" for prescribed broad activities (public education, social services, etc.)

 mandate = a rule that tells states what they must do in order to comply with federal guidelines

-Congress can take money away if states are not in compliance
+Congress can take money away (or take it back) if states are not in compliance

 What our government looks like